Top 5 websites to sell your book in China in 2022

 Douban is a community website.
 The website was founded on March 6, 2005, by Yang Bo (screen name “Abei”).
 It provides descriptions and reviews about books, movies, music, and other works.
 Both descriptions and comments are written by users (User-generated content, UGC).

 It also can be seen as an information box about Chinese taste in books, movies, and music.
-The innovative network service leverages demographical information (same city, group, and neighbors) to connect group of people and then creating online communities.
+The innovative network service leverages demographical information (same city, group, and neighbors) to connect groups of people and then create online communities.

 You cannot sell your book on Douban, but it is highly recommended to promote your book on this platform.

-Another powerful tool to sell book is WeChat, the most used Chinese app.
+Another powerful tool to sell books is WeChat, the most used Chinese app.

-This social media has become a leader in the online book industry since Chinese love to share information about books on it but also buy books via wechat mini-programs.
-Then, a good way to sell your book in China is sharing information about your book on WeChat groups and book interested communities interested.
+This social media has become a leader in the online book industry since the Chinese love to share information about books on it but also buy books via WeChat mini-programs.
+Then, a good way to sell your book in China is by sharing information about your book on WeChat groups and book-interested communities interested.

 Also, you can partner with Key Opinion Leaders (KOLs) to promote your book on WeChat.
-The platform’s users followed with great interest KOLs advise inheriting books (KOLs influence Chinese costumers in any industry sectors).
+The platform’s users followed with great interest KOLs advice inheriting books (KOLs influence Chinese customers in any industry sector).

-In addition, you can decide to sell your book via WeChat Mini programs, that recently are becoming very popular for the market of second hand books.
+In addition, you can decide to sell your book via WeChat Mini programs, which recently are becoming very popular in the market for second-hand books.

-As for any many other sectors, Taobao is a powerful platform also to sell books online.
+As for many other sectors, Taobao is a powerful platform also to selling books online.

 On March 29, 2016, Alibaba Group CEO Zhang Yong clarified the strategy for Taobao’s future: community, content and local life are the three major directions.